- Allergic Living - http://allergicliving.com -

 • Remind your child that the days after Halloween are prime time for allergen-filled candy and treats to show up at school.
 Extra caution and hand-washing is needed.

-Tip from Pamela Lee, Allergic Living’s associate editor and mother of a son with food allergies:
+Tip from Pamela Lee, Allergic Living’s contributor and mother of a son with food allergies:

 “In the weeks before Halloween, try to find parties or events that don’t involve food.”
 Lee’s family has done things such as going to a local pool that showed a movie.
 Sitting in the warm water watching Ghostbusters created nice family memories, without the worry of an allergic reaction.